NeBeare/NeBeare/README.md

 - 🌱 I’m currently learning about Apex and Github ...
 - 👯 I’m looking to collaborate on some future projects ...
 - 🤔 I’m looking for help with Apex Triggers ...
-- ⚡ Fun fact: I like Kiwifurit
+- ⚡ Fun fact: I like Kiwifruit
 --> I am learning am learning about Salesforce.
 It is lots of fun!
 Have a great day.